lavish/minimalsite/README.md

 ### Running minimalsite

-    Usage: minimalsite.py [options]

-    Options:
+	usage: minimalsite [-h] [-V] [-t TEMPLATE] [-s SRC] [-d DST] [-v]

+	Fast minimal static website builder

+	optional arguments:
-      -h, --help                     Show help options
+	  -h, --help            show this help message and exit -V, --verbose         display version
-      -V, --version                  Display minimalsite version
-      -v, --verbose                  Display the entire tree structure -t, --template=TEMPLATE        Specify a template
-      -s, --src_dir=SOURCE_DIR       Specify source dir to use -d, --dst_dir=DESTINATION_DIR  Specify destionation dir to use

-`SOURCE_DIR` is the directory containing the source file hierarchy and `DESTINATION_DIR` the directory where you want to create web pages.
+	  -t TEMPLATE, --template TEMPLATE
+				specify a template: valid arguments are module names without path and extension
+	  -s SRC, --src SRC     source dir, where the markdown/textile hierarchy resides
+	  -d DST, --dst DST     destination dir, where the html pages will be written -v, --version         show program's version number and exit

-You can also add different templates under the `templates/` directory and specify `TEMPLATE` using your template file name.
-For example, to use `templates/minimalblue.py`, you will run `./minimalsite -t minimalblue ...`
+You can add your own templates under the `templates/` directory.
+You can feed minimalsite with your template be specifying only the template file name, i.e., to use `templates/minimalblue.py`, you will run `./minimalsite -t minimalblue`

-Please note that you need to place an index file in in each directory you want to parse, otherwise those directories will be ignored.
+Please note that you need to place an index file in each directory you want to parse, otherwise those directories will be ignored.

 ### Configuration